voideditor/void/VOID_USEFUL_LINKS.md

 ## VSCode's Extension API

-Void is mainly an extension right now, and these links were very useful for us to get set up.
+Void is no longer an extension, so these links are no longer required, but they might be useful if we ever build an extension again.

 - [Files you need in an extension](https://code.visualstudio.com/api/get-started/extension-anatomy).